-The UTHealth Handbook of Operating Procedures (HOOP) lists other important policies affecting students and is divided into a Table of Contents found in the HOOP Disposition Table.
+The UTHealth Handbook of Operating Procedures (HOOP) lists other important policies affecting students and is divided into a Table of Contents by subject, alphabetical order and policy number.
 Students are charged with knowledge of and compliance with all applicable UTHealth policies.
 Some additional HOOP Policies not outlined above with which students should be familiar are: